Reallynoobcoder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #6-multiple_permissions

 *A command that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+#7-everybody

+*A Command that adds execution permission to the owner, the group owner and the other users, to the file hello.

+#8-James_Bond

+*A command that sets the permission to the file hello as follows
+ -Owner: no permission at all
+ -Group: no permission at all
+ -Other users: all the permissions

+#9-John_Doe

+*A command that sets the mode of the file hello to this:
+ -The file hello will be in the working directory
+ -You are not allowed to use commas for this script

+#10-mirror_permissions

+*A command that sets the mode of the file hello the same as olleh’s mode.